lskatz/lskatz.github.io/_posts/2023-03-21-good-linux-citizen.md

 Finally, copy it back to your regular space.
 If you make a space on `/tmp` or `/scratch`, make sure to have your own personal space, e.g., `mkdir /scratch/$USER`.

+One more tip is to apply the `nice` idea to disk bandwidth with the program `ionice`.
+This will tell the system to run `ls` when there is idle disk bandwidth, when you use `-c 3`.

+    ionice -c 3 ls

+Here is additional information since this is a less commonly used program.

+    $ ionice --help

+    Usage:
+     ionice [options] -p <pid>...
+     ionice [options] -P <pgid>...
+     ionice [options] -u <uid>...
+     ionice [options] <command>

+    Show or change the I/O-scheduling class and priority of a process.

+    Options:
+     -c, --class <class>    name or number of scheduling class,
+                              0: none, 1: realtime, 2: best-effort, 3: idle
+     -n, --classdata <num>  priority (0..7) in the specified scheduling class, only for the realtime and best-effort classes -p, --pid <pid>...     act on these already running processes -P, --pgid <pgrp>...   act on already running processes in these groups -t, --ignore           ignore failures
+     -u, --uid <uid>...     act on already running processes owned by these users

+     -h, --help             display this help
+     -V, --version          display version

 ## Memory